pen-lang/pen/doc/src/guides/testing.md

 ## Writing tests

-Tests are expressed as functions in test modules.
+You can write tests as functions in _test_ modules.
 Test modules are all the modules that have the `.test.pen` file extension.
 The functions need to be public to be recognized as test functions.

 For example, to test a `Foo` function in a `Foo.pen` module, write a `Foo.test.pen` test module with the following contents.